 - Set up online bill paying for your cards so that you can manage your accounts online while you are gone.

 - If possible, set up automatic billing for any regular monthly bills you receive.
 Have them billed directly to a credit card that you can manage and pay online.
 Not only will you accumulate points for freebies later, it eliminates the need for someone to write checks for you.

-ATM cards are the best way to get local currency in almost every country.
+ATM/debit cards are the best way to get local currency in almost every country.
 You will get the current exchange rate usually with a very small currency exchange fee (such as 1%) added on.
 Try to take an ATM card that is not also a “check card” which allows use without a PIN number.
-There are less security measures with these types of cards.
 If you choose to take one, you may be safer opening a new bank account specifically for travel that is not tied to your other accounts (opt out of overdraft protection).

 Traveler’s checks are a good option if you need to carry a large amount of backup cash, don’t have a credit card, or just want to diversify your finances a little.
-I found myself on an island with no cash because the network link to all the ATM machines was down for three days!
+I found myself on an island with no cash because the network link to all the ATMs was down for three days!
 Traveler’s checks came to the rescue.
 If you decide to take them, buy larger denominations ($50) because you are charged a fee for every check that you cash.
-Record the serial numbers and keep them in your email account in case they are lost or stolen.
+Record the serial numbers and keep them somewhere safe (e.g., in a hidden email) in case they are lost or stolen.

-It is a given that you will want to call home at some point to check up on things.
-If not just for the sound of a familiar and friendly voice, then to make sure your goldfish is still alive.
+You will most likely want to call home at some point to check up on things.
+If not just for the sound of a familiar and friendly voice, then to make sure the zombies haven’t won yet.

 If done incorrectly, making international calls can get expensive.
 Here are some suggestions for doing it right.

 - Read all about calling home from abroad.